sahilchalke/StorageManager-AdvanceDatabaseOrganization/README.txt

 B. Methods

 * initStorageManager
 	Initializes the storage manager.
-Currently this routine displays the ready message.
 Additional tasks needed during the start of storage manager can be added in this routine.

 * createPageFile  -Dhruvit Modi (dmodi2@hawk.iit.edu)
 	Creates a new page file by the specified file name.
 If the file already exists then its contents will be discared and it will be treated